Our guest is COO Alliance Member Brittany Walters, Director of Operations at Scribe (formerly Book-in-a-Box).

 Putting The Cult In Culture with Brittany Walters

-We’re talking to Brittany Walters, who serves as the Director of Operations with Book in a Box.
+We’re talking to Brittany Walters, who serves as the Director of Operations with Scribe (formerly Book-in-a-Box).
 It is a great way for leaders to share their wisdom with the world through books and other media.
 Her long-standing passion for empowering individuals and businesses by solving problems, maximizing efficiency and effectiveness, developing new ventures, and cultivating strong relationships has traveled with her through diverse industries including leading operations in publishing, marine conversation and international education.
 She is also a member of the COO Alliance.
 Brittany, welcome to the show.

 Thanks, Cameron.
 It’s wonderful to be here.

 I’m looking forward to learning from you.
 Tell us a little bit about how you ended up with Book in a Box.
 What was your path and how did you end up there?